Skip to content

 Pre-approval is typically the next step in the FHA loan process.
 In some cases, it happens in conjunction with the application mentioned above.

 Mortgage pre-approval occurs when a bank or lender reviews a borrower’s financial situation and tells them how much they are able to borrow.
-The lender will then issue a pre-approval letter, which the home buyer can use when making an offer on a house.
+The lender will then issue a pre-approval letter that you can use when making an offer on a house.

 Pre-approval is an important step in the FHA loan process in California, and for multiple reasons.
 For one thing, it allows you to tailor your housing search to a specific price range.